aecsocket/rattle/README.md

 displayed to clients via vanilla packets (no client mod required).

-The project currently uses the [Rapier](https://github.com/dimforge/rapier) backend, a rigid-body physics library, with Java bindings via [rapier-java](https://github.com/aecsocket/rapier-java) and integrated in the `rattle-rapier` module.
+The project currently uses the [Rapier](https://github.com/dimforge/rapier) backend, a rigid-body physics library, with Java bindings via [rapier-ffi](https://github.com/aecsocket/rapier-ffi)'s `rapier-java` module, and integrated in the `rattle-rapier` module.

-These bindings require Java 20, since they use the Java Foreign API.
+**This project requires Java 19, and the `--enable-preview` `--enable-native-access=ALL-UNNAMED` flags!**

 ## Features

 - [x] Rigid body physics and collision detection
-- [x] Integration with the world, so terrain and entities are automatically included as bodies
+- [x] Integration with the world, so terrain and entities are automatically included as collision shapes
-- [x] Fully server-side; no client mods required
+- [x] Fully server-side compatible; no client mods required
 - [ ] Compatible with [Folia](https://github.com/PaperMC/Folia) (not yet: regressed until API updated)
 - [x] Free and open-source under the MIT license